Navigate Career Changes with Coaching

 It gave me hope because I got to be SO much kinder to myself from all the pressure I put on myself to keep on going in survival mode.

-NO, I'm not in that mode all the time, but I can still feel it creeping in, especially when I feel already very tired.
+NO, I'm not in that mode all the time, but I can still feel it creeping in, especially when I feel very tired.

 Automatic responses come from the part of the brain that was trained when we were very young.

 Then I apply what a close friend taught me, not to shut up those voices in my head, but to make them lighter and change their meaning.
-I imagine a ferret jumping up and down, saying, "But we are going to die!
+I imagine a ferret jumping up and down, saying, "Then we will die!
 We are going to die!"

-I don't even believe in death.
-That ferret would be very disappointed if this body were to die from not being tough enough with my body, and we would still be there, trying to reach an illusion of perfection.
-Instead, we would be failing again and again.
+That (imaginary) ferret would be very disappointed if this body were to die from not being tough, and we would still be there, trying to reach an illusion of perfection.